kosmobiker/godel_mlflow_demo/README.md

 ### Architecture overview

-General scheme of our MLflow architecrure:
+General scheme of our MLflow architecture:

 <img src="https://mlflow.org/docs/latest/_images/scenario_4.png"  width="500" height="500">

 Installation is not difficult.
-You can easyly adopt it for your cloud infrastructure.
+You can easily adopt it for your cloud infrastructure.

-We wiil use:
+We will use:

 - **EC2** to host a Tracking server, `t2.micro` is ok
 - **S3** to store artifacts